 As we get ready to say goodbye to 2022, HSJ takes a look back at the 10 most read integration stories of the year.

 A construction firm has agreed to pay around £100m to an NHS trust after structural defects were found at one of its hospitals, HSJ understands.

-Insider tales and must-read analysis on how integration is reshaping health and care systems, NHS providers, primary care, and commissioning.
-This week by senior correspondent, Sharon Brennan.
+Insider tales and must-read analysis on how integration is reshaping health and care systems, NHS providers, primary care and commissioning.
+This week by deputy editor Dave West.